openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/discussions_students.rst

 Anyone in a course can answer questions.
 Just add a response to the question post with your answer.

-The person who posted the question (and members of the discussion moderation team) can mark responses as correct: click the "Mark as Answer" icon that appears at upper right of the response.
+The person who posted the question (and members of the discussion administration team) can mark responses as correct: select the "Mark as Answer" icon that appears at upper right of the response.

 .. image:: ../../../shared/building_and_running_chapters/Images/Discussion_answer_question.png
- :alt: A question and a response, with the Mark as Answer icon circled
+ :alt: A question and a response, with the Mark as Answer icon circled.

+..
+The following paragraph applies to the edX mobile app for Open edX (with discussions)
+..
+Alison, DOC-1815, June 2015

+.. only:: Open_edX

+  .. note:: You can only mark questions as answered when you work in a web
+    browser.
+This option is not available when you work in an edX mobile app.

 After at least one response is marked as the answer, a check or tick mark image replaces the question mark image for the post in the list on the **Discussion**